Buying an EV in B.C. isn’t easy these days, but more supply expected by 2026 - Abbotsford News

 A new report from B.C.
-Hydro has found that British Columbians want to by electric vehicles, but finding an EV isn’t so easy.
+Hydro has found that British Columbians are eager to buy electric vehicles, but finding an EV isn’t so easy.

 Just like most in-demand consumer products these days, EV purchases have been damped by supply chain issues compounded by shortages of lithium batteries and microchips.